networkandcode/networkandcode.github.io/_posts/kubernetes/2021-11-29-kubernetes-prerequisites-for-kubeadm-cluster-in-aws.md

 ```

 ## Tags
-We have to add [tags](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/create-tags.html) to the AWS resources with the format owned: kubernetes.io/cluster/<cluster-name>: owned, if we keep kubernetes as the cluster name also, then it would be kubernetes.io/cluster/kubernetes: owned.
+We have to add [tags](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/create-tags.html) to the AWS resources with the format kubernetes.io/cluster/<cluster-name>: owned, if we keep kubernetes as the cluster name also, then it would be kubernetes.io/cluster/kubernetes: owned.

 Add tags to VPC, Subnet, Internet gateway and Route table.
 ```